MATCH POLICY: A Simple Pipeline from Point Cloud Registration to Manipulation Policies: Abstract

 \section{Abstract}

 Many manipulation tasks require the robot to rearrange objects relative to one another.
 Such tasks can be described as a sequence of relative poses between parts of a set of rigid bodies.
 In this work, we propose $\ours$, a simple but novel pipeline for solving high-precision pick and place tasks.
 Instead of predicting actions directly, our method registers the pick and place targets to the stored demonstrations.
 This transfers action inference into a point cloud registration task and enables us to realize nontrivial manipulation policies without any training. $\ours$ is designed to solve high-precision tasks with a key-frame setting.
 By leveraging the geometric interaction and the symmetries of the task, it achieves extremely high sample efficiency and generalizability to unseen configurations.
 We demonstrate its state-of-the-art performance across various tasks on RLbench benchmark compared with several strong baselines and test it on a real robot with six tasks.
+Videos and code are available on \href{https://haojhuang.github.io/match_page}{https://haojhuang.github.io/match\_page/}.